ashleytsmith/Generating_structures_for_quantum_chemistry/README.md

 ## Summary of the code

-**recursive_neighbours()**	Walks through the structure starting from the first site and categorizes a given Si/Al atom in terms of how many neighbors it is away e.g. nearest neighbors are connected by one oxygen i.e. Site1-O-Site2.
+**recursive_neighbours()**	Walks through the structure starting from the first site and categorises a given Si/Al atom in terms of how many neighbours it is away e.g. nearest neighbours are connected by one oxygen i.e. Site1-O-Site2.
 Second nearest neighbours are separated by another intermediate tetrahedra i.e. Site1-O-Si-O-Site2 and so on.

-**find_neighbours()**		Finds the nearest neighbors of a given atom and checks the expected result is attained.
+**find_neighbours()**		Finds the nearest neighbours of a given atom and checks the expected result is attained.

-**expected_neighbours()**	Returns expected number of neighbors for a given atom type.
+**expected_neighbours()**	Returns expected number of neighbours for a given atom type.

 **replace_Si_with_Al()**	Replaces a Si atom with Al keeping original the indices intact.